Drug Evaluation Committee 2017-17 Matters to be included in the Consent Document

 Question

-Is it sufficient for the consent document to be self-signed with the date of consent and the name of the subject?
+Is it sufficient for the subject to sign his/her own name and the date of consent in the consent document?

-Our hospital's consent document is a form that also includes zip code and address, and we asked to be informed that this item is not required.
-I checked the consent forms of other medical institutions and found that they do not include the postal code and address.
+Our consent document is a form that also includes zip code and address, and we asked to be informed that this item is not required.
+I checked the consent forms of other medical institutions and found that they did not include the postal code and address across the board.
 We would like to confirm that there is no problem under GCP even if the address is not written on the consent form.

 Article 52, Paragraph 1 of the GCP states that "a document stating consent to participate in a clinical trial shall not be effective unless it is dated and signed by the person who is to be the subject of the clinical trial.